 In addition to securities law, registered firms and individuals are required to comply with the Criminal Code and any other legislation that is relevant to their business, such as money laundering prevention, the regulation of corporations, partnerships and trusts, and privacy rights.

-All registered firms and international dealers and international advisers are required to comply with federal laws relating to terrorist financing and United Nations sanctions, and to file a report to this effect with their principal regulator.
-For more information, see CSA Staff Notice 31-317 Reporting Obligations Relating to Terrorist Financing for Registrants, Exempt International Dealers, and Exempt International Advisers.
+All registered firms and international dealers and international advisers are required to comply with federal laws relating to terrorist financing and Canadian sanctions, and to file a report to this effect with their principal regulator.
+For more information, see CSA Staff Notice 31-352 Monthly Suppression of Terrorism and Canadian Sanctions Reporting Obligations.

 A firm registered as an investment dealer or a mutual fund dealer is generally required to be a member of a self-regulatory organization (SRO).
 In general, a firm carrying on more than one type of activity requiring registration must register in each applicable category.
 The firm will have to comply with the requirements of all categories in which it is registered.